Ahelsamahy/Survive-Line/baseHeader.md

 #### Draw ball

-As the game is based on a **ball** that survives a line, then I need to display a ball and not a circle, there isn't a function to draw a filled ball in one line, so i have to draw an empty circle then fill it, the function `pygame.gfxdraw.aacircle` will draw a  draw an anti-alised circle and `pygame.gfxdraw.filled_circle` draw a filled circle inside of it, then draw a fake rectangle around them with `pygame.Rect` that will deal with the collision (will discuss it in the display game section)
+As the game is based on a **ball** that survives a line, then I need to display a ball and not a circle, there isn't a function to draw a filled ball in one line, so i have to draw an empty circle then fill it, the function `pygame.gfxdraw.aacircle` will draw a  draw an anti-aliased circle and `pygame.gfxdraw.filled_circle` draw a filled circle inside of it, then draw a fake rectangle around them with `pygame.Rect` that will deal with the collision (will discuss it in the display game section)

 #### Generate particles

-This part is a little logic than the other because it was made for the visuality of the game, no output coming out of it to make the game faster or improve something, but it would add a little bit of a characteristic to the game and the vision I have for it.
+This part is little on logic than the other because it was made for the visuality of the game, no output coming out of it to make the game faster or improve something, but it would add a little bit of a characteristic to the game and the vision I have for it.

-The particles are made to hold the position of the ball and generate as a way to look like a combustion engine steam coming out ot it, so there are three things to notice her
+The particles are made to hold the position of the ball and generate as a way to look like a combustion engine steam coming out ot it, so there are three things to notice here

 - Location: where the particles will start and their ending point